naturepoems/naturepoems/quotes/French Romanticism and Nature (Early 19th century)/Alfred de Musset/index.md

 ---
 layout: author
 title: Alfred de Musset
-description: "Musset's poetry often explores themes of love and loss, interwoven with nature as a backdrop.
-His works demonstrate the Romantic ideal that nature reflects human emotion and experience."
+description: "A key figure in the Romantic movement, Musset's poetry frequently explores themes of love and nature.
+His collection \"Les Nuits\" (1835) includes poems that vividly evoke the beauty of the natural world as a backdrop for personal reflections."
 subject: "French Romanticism and Nature (Early 19th century)"
 parent: French Romanticism and Nature (Early 19th century)
 permalink: /French Romanticism and Nature (Early 19th century)/Alfred de Musset/